coveo/cli/packages/vue-cli-plugin-typescript/README.md

 To add a Coveo Headless-powered search page using Buefy to an existing TypeScript Vue.js project, execute the following steps:

 - Run `vue add @coveo/vue-cli-plugin-typescript`.
-- The root folder should contain `.env` file.
+- The root folder should contain a `.env` file.
 Replace all placeholder variables (`<...>`) by the proper information for your organization.
 Consult the example configuration file named `.env.example` as needed.
 For more involved configurations, you can modify the request parameters used in the `server/middlewares/searchToken.ts` file.
 - Run `npm start`.

 ## Contributing